Iowa State hands No. 18 Oklahoma second straight loss, 37-30 - WHIZ News

 Oklahoma: Defense is still a problem.
 A week after failing to protect a 21-point, third-quarter lead against Kansas State, the Sooners were gashed by the Cyclones.
 A prime example came in Saturday’s third quarter.
 After a defensive holding penalty extended an Iowa State drive, Oklahoma gave up a 65-yard touchdown pass and the Cyclones owned a 23-20 lead.

-Iowa State: Purdy completed 12 of 24 passes for 254 yards and the defense came up big when it had to.
+Iowa State: Purdy completed 12 of 24 passes and the defense came up big when it had to.

 STREAK ENDED